Editor’s note: The following is a guest post from Christiana Rattazzi, VP, Marketing & Partnerships, at Euclid.

 In improving overall business functions, these retailers have been able to focus on better serving their customers and delivering a more convenient store experience, which ultimately gives time back to each shopper.

 Gen Z and Millennial shoppers value convenience and shareable immersive experiences equally.
 Fifty-one percent of millennials say they are more likely to continue visiting a retailer who uses technology to identify products based on their preferences, while 25% enjoy shopping as an experience they can share with friends and family.

 We anticipate these numbers to rise as pop-ups and stores-within-stores become increasingly popular and mainstream.
 Macy’s’ recent acquisition of NYC concept store, Story, which partners with vendors and sponsoring companies to offer immersive and temporary product displays and selections, as well as pop-ups like Glossier’s San Francisco restaurant installation, are successful reflections of this trend.

-Retailers looking to drive repeat visits and test new ideas should follow suit and capitalize on the multichannel shopping habits and tech-friendly perception of younger consumers.
+Retailers looking to drive repeat visits and test new ideas should follow suit and capitalize on the multichannel shopping habits and tech-friendly perception of Millennial shoppers.
 Using each channel as a way to support the other is a solid strategy for driving overall sales.

 Personalization is key, but over-marketing is a waste.

-This way you can hone in on when the best time to communicate with them is; being selective about communication is key to engaging high value customers.
+This way you can hone in on when the best time to communicate with them is; being selective about communication is key to engaging high value millennial shoppers.